kier-mc/nuxt-4-template/README.md

 A Nuxt 3 (Nuxt 4 ready) scaffold with a minimally-preconfigured structure and test environment.
 Designed for simplicity, modularity and extensibility.
 Comes with some mild opinions that are easily overridden.
-Leverages `@antfu/eslint-config` for customisable linting and styling.
+Leverages `@antfu/eslint-config` for customisable linting and styling across HTML/TS, and `stylelint` for CSS/SCSS coverage.

 ## Usage
 1. Clone the repo.